Workflow Guide

 Ask your assistant in plain language.
 The st-create-plan skill loads automatically.

-Use the Strikethroo workflow to plan user authentication with email/password and JWT tokens.
+/st-create-plan create user authentication with email/password and JWT tokens.

 The skill asks clarifying questions, then writes a plan document with requirements, technical approach, risks, and success criteria.
+Two hooks bracket this step: PRE_PLAN runs before planning begins, and POST_PLAN runs once the document is written.

 Output: .ai/strikethroo/plans/01--user-authentication/plan-01--user-authentication.md